vinodbobate25/Imgur_Demo/README.md

 - User can search in list/Grid by using searchbar
 - On clicking at Listitem,detail screen will appear

+## Future Enhancement
+- Imgur API also returns HLS stream link
+- We can Integrate Exo player which support HLS live stream and show videos in the app

 ## License
 ```